nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 ## Package information

-The visualization must be wraped as a Pentaho Web Package.
+The visualization must be wrapped as a Pentaho Web Package.
 All packages must contain a file called `package.json`, holding the relevant metadata about the resources being deployed.

 See [Pentaho Web Package description](pentaho-web-package) for a more detailed view.

 ## Bundling

-The Pentaho platform is built on top of an OSGi container, so developers must provide their code as a bundle.
-Aditionally the required client side dependencies must also be provided to the platform as bundles.
+The Pentaho platform is built on top of an OSGi container, so developers must provide their code as an OSGi bundle.
+Additionally, the required client side dependencies must also be provided to the platform as bundles.

 See [packaging for deploy](bundling) for instructions.